fadado/jqt/docs/content/home.md

 ---
 updated: "2016-08-28T10:27:09Z"
 ---
-<%include "macros.m">&
+<%include macros.m>&
-<%include "LINKS.txt">&
+<%include LINKS.txt>&

 Could be [_jq_][JQ] the basis for a web template engine?
 Let's explore&hellip;

 ## _jq_

-_jq_ have nice features as string interpolation and implicit backtracking.
+_jq_ have nice features like string interpolation and implicit backtracking.
 Mixed with the help of some syntactic sugar a powerful template engine appear.
-Imagine the following simple strings, in the middle of a _jq_ program, separated with the comma operator:
+Imagine the following simple strings, in a _jq_ program, separated with the comma operator:

 ### Simple expansion